 Medicines were administered and stored safely.
-Medicines were administered by staff trained to do so and staff told us they received medicines training and undertook medicines competency assessments to ensure continued safe best practice.
+Medicines were administered by support workers who told us they received medicines training and had their medicines competency assessed to ensure continued safe practice.
 Medicine training and competency assessment records we looked at confirmed this.
-Medicines were kept securely and were locked in secure lockable cabinets within people's rooms that only staff who were trained to administer medicines had access to.
-We saw temperature checks of lockable cabinets were recorded and monitored by staff to ensure medicines were stored at the correct temperature and were safe to use.
-Topical creams were also stored correctly and retained within people's bedrooms with recorded dates of opening and expiry.
-We looked at medicine administration records for three people using the service and noted they were completed correctly with no omissions or errors recorded.
-People's photographs, known allergies and information about their health conditions were recorded to ensure safe administration.
+Medicines were kept securely and were locked in secure lockable cabinets within people's rooms that only staff that were trained to administer medicines were able to access Topical creams were also stored correctly and retained within people's bedrooms with recorded dates of opening to ensure staff knew when they expired.
+We looked at medicine administration records for the three people living in the home and noted they were completed correctly with no omissions or errors recorded.
+People's photographs, known allergies and information about their health conditions were recorded to help ensure safe administration.

 The provider had up to date medicines policies and procedures in place which provided guidance for staff in areas such as administration of medicines, medicines errors and self-administration of medicines.
 There were effective systems in place to manage medicines errors and medicines audits were undertaken on a regular basis to ensure continued safe practice.
-These included daily medicines counts conducted at staff handovers, weekly medicines audits, monthly medicines audits and monthly medicines stock checks.
+These included medicines stock checks.
 Medicines audits and records we looked at were up to date and conducted in line with the provider's policy.

 Risks to the health and safety of people using the service were assessed and reviewed in line with the provider's policy.
 Risk assessments assessed levels of risk to people's physical and mental health and included detailed guidance for staff in order to promote people's health and wellbeing whilst reducing the risk of reoccurrence where possible.
-For example one person was at risk of suffering from seizures.
-We saw that detailed information and guidance was documented for staff on how to respond and support the person safely.
-We also noted that specialised equipment was in place to alert staff during the night should the person suffer a seizure or become unwell.
+For example, one person could show behaviour that challenged staff.
+Risk assessments were linked with the person's care plan to direct staff how to divert their attention and minimise distress.
 This showed that risks to people's health and well-being were monitored, managed and minimised were possible.
-Risk assessments were conducted and reviewed on a regular basis for areas such as falls, medicines, nutrition, finances, choking and travelling amongst others.
+Risk assessments were conducted and reviewed on a regular basis for areas such as falls, medicines, nutrition, health and mobility.
 Staff demonstrated a good understanding of the risks people faced and the actions they would take to ensure people's safety without limiting independence and choice.

 Accidents and incidents were recorded, managed and acted on appropriately.
 Accident and incident records demonstrated staff had identified concerns, had taken appropriate action and referred to health and social care professionals when required to minimise the reoccurrence of risks.
 Where appropriate accidents and incidents were referred to local authorities and the CQC.
-The acting manager told us all accidents and incidents were also documented on the provider's computer system to monitor and identify any recurring themes and to share any learning with the staffing team.
+The regional manager told us all accidents and incidents were also documented on the provider's computer system to monitor and identify any recurring themes and to share any learning with the staffing team.